-The Red Devils, who sit 11 points adrift of fourth place in the Premier League, lost 2-0 in Athens and had only one shot on target, while the Dutch frontman blazed over his only chance of the match.
+The Red Devils, who sit 11 points adrift of fourth place in the Premier League, lost 2-0 in Athens and managed just one shot on target, while the Dutch frontman blazed over his only chance of the match.

-And now Van Persie, who has already criticised his team-mates after the Champions League last-16 tie, has hit out at the club's “lousy” form and showed little sign of optimism that United could arrest their current slump.
+And now Van Persie, who has already criticised his team-mates after the Champions League last-16 tie, has hit out at the club's “lousy” form and showed little sign of optimism that the Red Devils could arrest their current slump.

 |MAN UNITED LATEST